Smoothed Separable Nonnegative Matrix Factorization: Smoothed VCA

-\paragraph{Recovery Guarantees for SVCA}
+\paragraph*{Recovery guarantees for SVCA}

 SVCA is very similar to ALLS, and in fact the robustness analysis of ALLS applies to SVCA, that is, Theorem~\ref{th:alls} applies to SVCA.
 The reason is that we guarantee SVCA to extract the data point in the smoothed data set that maximizes the absolute value $l(x) = d_k^\top P^\bot x$.
-Note that, interestingly, SVCA with $p=1$ coincides with VCA, and hence Theorem~\ref{th:alls} also applies to VCA, although the bound is rather weak; see the discussion in \cref{subsubsec:boundsspaalls}.